 The Joint Global Change Research Institute is a partnership between the Department of Energy's Pacific Northwest National Laboratory and the University of Maryland.

-Tags: Energy, Energy Conservation, Energy Production, Smart Grid
+Tags: Energy, Energy Efficiency, Energy Production, Smart Grid